Welcome to Zuora Product Documentation

 5. Base Path (optional) – must not start with / and must not contain ..

-6. Click Create & Continue to go to the IAM Role step.
+6. Click Save & Continue to go to the IAM Role step.

 1. Follow the instructions and complete the steps in your AWS environment.